yousuketakada/refactoring_example/doc/memo.md

 # Refactoring Memo

-The first chapter of Fowler (2018) gives a concrete example of how we refactor code with some common anti-patterns or "bad smells."
+The first chapter of Fowler (2018) gives a concrete example of how we refactor code that exhibits some common anti-patterns or "code smells."
 Although the example is in JavaScript, the concepts of refactoring are language agnostic so that basically we can employ any other (dynamically- or statically-typed) language equally well;